Rootless cone: Martian rootless cones

-Rootless Cones, as seen by HiRISE under HiWish program.
-These group of rings or cones are believed to be caused by lava flowing over water ice or ground containing water ice.
-The ice quickly changes to steam which blows out a ring or cone.
+Rootless cones, as seen by HiRISE under HiWish program.
 Here the kink in the chain may have been caused by the lava changing direction.

-Rootless Cones, as seen by HiRISE under HiWish program.
-These group of rings or cones are believed to be caused by lava flowing over water ice or ground containing water ice.
-The ice quickly changes to steam which blows out a ring or cone.
-Here the kink in the chain may have been caused by the lava changing direction.
-Some of the forms do not have the shape of rings or cones because maybe the lava moved too quickly; thereby not allowing a complete cone shape to form.
+Rootless cones, as seen by HiRISE under HiWish program.
+Some of the forms do not have the shape of rings or cones because the lava may have moved too quickly; thereby not allowing a complete cone shape to form.